Skip Navigation

 Slovenia

 Slovenia is something of a hidden gem when it comes to holiday destinations.
 Like its neighbour, Croatia, it remains unblighted by mass tourism, making it the perfect place for campers and caravanners looking to truly escape.
+What Slovenia lacks in size it makes up for in exceptional beauty, it has a diverse landscape with stunning Alps, rivers, forests and the warm Adriatic coast.

 With over half the country being forested, camping in Slovenia can feel like a superbly wild experience.
 It has a diverse range of plant and animal life in its extensive woodlands and mountain areas, and ‘green tourism’ is heavily promoted to encourage the preservation of these beautiful natural environments.
 There are numerous walking trails and cycling routes to enjoy, as well as rafting and kayaking experiences for anyone looking to see the countryside from a different perspective.